KJ21-ENG/metallic_weight_and_challan_generation/PRINTER_SETTINGS_README.md

 - **Printer Status**: Shows configured printers in the Challan page header
 - **Success Alerts**: Displays which printers are configured for each document type
 - **Visual Feedback**: Clear indication when printer preferences are active
+- **Printer Detection**: Shows count of detected printers and warning if none found
+- **Refresh Button**: Allows users to refresh printer detection

 ## Technical Implementation